 There is an auto option, and while you may initially scoff at the thought of owning an auto MX-5, it’s surprisingly good, particularly around town.
 If it’s to become your new daily driver and you encounter traffic each day, it’s well worth considering one.
 There aren’t any common issues with the box, but fluid should be changed regularly for longevity.
 There is a dipstick for the auto box, so make sure you check this alongside the engine oil dipstick.

-You can quite easily spend northwards of £5000 in search of the perfect example, so try not to get carried away.
-If you fancy a turn-key example that wants for nothing, we wouldn’t recommend paying more than £4000 unless it’s for a particularly special example.
-The MX-5 was intended for cheap, open-top thrills, don’t let that escape your mind when you’re on the lookout for one.
+You can quite easily spend huge sums in search of the perfect example, but try not to get carried away.
+The MX-5 was intended for cheap, open-top thrills: don’t let that escape your mind when you’re on the lookout for one.